-As the employer, you can contribute up to 25% of compensation up to the annual dollar maximum of $58,000 for 2021.
+As the employer, you can contribute up to 25% of compensation up to the annual dollar maximum of $69,000 for 2024.
+This is an increase of $3,000 from 2023.
 The IRS defines compensation as “earned income,” which is net earnings from self-employment after deducting one-half of your self-employment tax and contributions for yourself (basically it is your W2 income).
-You can use IRS help tools like this when deciding how much you are able to contribute.
+You can use IRS help tools when deciding how much you are able to contribute.

 Let’s use an example for illustration.
 Let’s say with the 25% compensation maximum, you have calculated that the business can add $36,000 into your solo 401(k).
-You can now add an additional $19,500 out of your paycheck from the business, making the total amount you are able to contribute that year $55,500.
-This is under the $58,000 dollar limit.
+You can now add an additional $23,000 out of your paycheck from the business, making the total amount you are able to contribute that year $59,000.
+This is under the $69,000 dollar limit for 2024.
 This is also way more than most employees get into a 401(k) plan in a year.
-Employees are usually limited to their own $19,500 maximum, plus whatever the company matches, which is not usually as high as $36,000.
+Employees are usually limited to their own $23,000 maximum, plus whatever the company matches, which is not usually as high as $36,000.
 This is a huge benefit of a solo 401(k)!

 What are the tax benefits of a solo 401(k)?

 Well first, there are tax benefits for the business.
 The money the business adds to the solo 401(k) is tax-deductible to the business.
 Then, as the employee, you are often able to choose your tax treatment for your contributions as well.